yisiox/tp/docs/UserGuide.md

 ### Tutorials

 This section provides a walkthrough of common actions performed in *AssetBook*.

-All actions are performed through typing a command into the **command input box**.
+All actions are performed through typing specific text into the [command input box](#navigating-the-gui).
-For detailed documentation of all available commands, refer to the [features](#features) section.
+For detailed documentation of all available features, please refer to the [features](#features) section.

 #### Adding your first Contact